mysociety/twfy_voting_records_change_tracking/rendered_notebooks/2021_09_voting_cohorts.md

 # Effect of election cohort

 The following raincloud plot seperates MPs by election year (excluding those first elected in by-elections to simplify).
-This shows that the MPs who will be most effected (and moved closer to the party position) are those elected more recently.
+This shows that the MPs who will be most affected (and moved closer to the party position) are those elected more recently.
 This makes sense, as the primary issue is judging MPs against divisions they were not able to take part in.